 - They have a higher level of sharpness at their intermediate apertures.

-Photographing Sports at Night
+Sports Photography at Night

 Of course, you may compensate by increasing your ISO settings, but not everyone is willing to pay for the trade-off with higher noise levels.